The California Raisins: The Grape Escape: Gameplay

 In the single player side-scrolling action game, the player controls a California Raisin through five stages in an effort to rescue the band and their musical notes that were stolen by a gang of musicians.
-The player can walk, jump, climb on vines, moonwalk (by pressing the "select" button) and shoot an unlimited supply of grape jelly beans as projectiles.
+The player can walk, jump, climb on vines and shoot an unlimited supply of grape jelly beans as projectiles.
 During each level, the player can collect 'I' icons that provide temporary invincibility, regular black musical notes for bonus points, 'Sunshine' icons to restore health, and 'Raisinette' icons for an extra life.
 The player can also locate items by shooting at the thin air or at columns.

 As was the case with other Capcom games, such as Mega Man and DuckTales, the player can choose from any of the first four levels.
 The final level is only available after collecting the musical notes from each of the four levels.
 The first four levels include The Grape Vine, The Factory, The Maize Maze and The Juicery.
 The final level takes place in The Clouds.

-Cancellation

-The game was canceled due to the California Raisins' dwindling popularity because of the decline in raisin sales in the late 1980s and early 1990s.
-The game appeared to have been largely finished as it was given a full review, along with hints, by the Game Player's Encyclopedia of Nintendo Games Vol. 3.
-Flyers included with Capcom NES games released around 1990 also included the title as an upcoming game.